OpenEvalProject/evals/manuscripts/elife-02395/v1/manuscript.md

 In appetitive conditioning, PAM cluster neurons play crucial roles in both olfactory and visual memories (Figure 2A,D,E, Figure 3C,E, Figure 4B; Burke et al., 2012; Liu et al., 2012).
 Which cell types in these clusters are involved and whether there is a cellular distinction between olfactory and visual memory requires further analysis at the single cell level.
 Most importantly, all these neurons convey dopamine signals to restricted subdomains of the MB.
 The blockade of octopamine neurons did not impair appetitive visual memories with sucrose (Figure 2A).
 The involvement of octopamine neurons may be more substantial when non-nutritious sweet taste rewards are used, as has been shown in olfactory learning (Burke et al., 2012).

-In addition to these shared reinforcement circuits in the MB, the necessity of MB output for visual memory acquisition and retrieval is also consistent with olfactory conditioning (
+In addition to these shared reinforcement circuits in the MB, the necessity of MB output for visual memory acquisition and retrieval is also consistent with olfactory conditioning (Figure 8; Dubnau et al., 2001; McGuire et al., 2001; Schwaerzel et al., 2002; Krashes et al., 2007), although the recruited KC subsets are not identical for different modalities (Figure 6).
+Taken together, these results suggest that the MBs harbor associative plasticity for visual memories and support the conclusion that similar coincidence detection mechanisms are used to form memories within the MBs (Figure 9) (Heisenberg, 2003; Gerber et al., 2004b; Qin et al., 2012).
+Centralization of similar brain functions spares the cost of maintaining similar circuit motifs in different brain areas and may be an evolutionary conserved design of information processing.
+Such converging inputs of different stimuli into a multisensory area have even been described in humans (Beauchamp et al., 2008).

 ![Figure 9.](https://cdn.elifesciences.org/articles/02395/elife-02395-fig9-v1.jpg)

 **Figure 9.:** Visual and olfactory information is conveyed to partially overlapping sets (γ lobe neurons) of KCs.
 Olfactory input to the calyx (CA) via projection neurons (PN) is well characterized, whereas the visual input to the MB has not been identified yet.
-Output of KCs, representing olfactory and visual information is locally modulated by the different subsets of dopamine neurons (PAM, PPL1) to form appetitive and aversive memories.DOI: http://dx.doi.org/10.7554/eLife.02395.017
+Output of KCs, representing olfactory and visual information is locally modulated by the different subsets of dopamine neurons (PAM, PPL1) to form appetitive and aversive memories.

 ‘Flight simulator’ visual learning was shown to require the central complex but not the MBs (Wolf et al., 1998; Liu et al., 2006; Pan et al., 2009).
 Although this appears to contradict our study, we note that there are important differences between the behavioral paradigms employed.
 In the flight simulator, a single tethered flying Drosophila is trained to associate a specific visual cue with a laser beam punishment, to later on avoid flying towards this cue in the test.
 Although we controlled for visual context consistency and the ‘operant component’ of the flight simulator training, any other difference could account for the differential requirement of brain structures.
 Given that flies during flight show octopamine-mediated modulation of neurons in the optic lobe (Suver et al., 2012), similar state-dependent mechanisms might underlie different requirement of higher brain centers.
 Thus, it is critical to design comparable memory paradigms.

-## Differentiated sensory representations in the mushroom body?
+### Differentiated sensory representations in the mushroom body?

 This study together with the results in associative taste learning (Masek and Scott, 2010; Keene and Masek, 2012) highlights the fact that the role of the MB in associative learning is not restricted to one sensory modality or reinforcer (Figure 9).
 We found that olfactory and visual memories recruit overlapping, yet partly distinct, sets of Kenyon cells (Figures 6,9).
 In contrast to the well-described olfactory projection neurons, visual inputs to the MB remain unidentified.
 No anatomical evidence has been reported in Drosophila for direct connections between optic lobes and MBs (Otsuna and Ito, 2006; Mu et al., 2012) although such connections are found in other insects (Mobbs, 1982; Schildberger, 1984; Li and Strausfeld, 1997; Gronenberg and Hölldobler, 1999; Paulk and Gronenberg, 2008; Lin and Strausfeld, 2012).
 Also afferents originating in the protocerebrum were found to provide multi-modal input to the MB lobes of cockroaches (Li and Strausfeld, 1997).
 Thus, Drosophila MBs may receive indirect visual input from optic lobes, and the identification of such a visual pathway would significantly contribute to our understanding of the MB circuits.